HoxelDraw/4DO-Specification/README.md

 ## Model Orientation

 An Orientation is **OPTIONAL**.
-If one is not provided, the orientation is assumed to be X-right, Y-up, Z-forward, W-over/away.
+If one is not provided, the orientation is assumed to be X-right, Y-up, Z-forward, W-over.

 If an Orientation is provided, it **MUST** be listed only once and before any Vertices are listed.

-Model Orientation is defined using the `orient` command, followed by a space-separated list of signed axes that correspond to the Right, Up, Forward, and Away directions.
+Model Orientation is defined using the `orient` command, followed by a space-separated list of signed axes that correspond to the Right, Up, Forward, and Over directions.
 Each of the X, Y, Z, and W axes **MUST** be included exactly once.

 #### Examples
 ```